jrddunbr/goes-manager/docs/storage-analysis.md

 1. Schedule the updated `find … -printf … > current_usage.tsv` crawl (now including `/ARCHIVE`) daily and diff successive runs to catch sudden growth.
 2. Feed the GOES-19 run rates into the jobs outlined in `docs/retention.md` (e.g., purge or downsample Full Disk frames after 30 days, keep only hourly mesos beyond the Hot tier).
 3. Reconcile the 23 GiB gap between the TSV tally (~416.6 GiB) and the `df` usage (440 GiB) so `/ARCHIVE`, staging, and mount metadata are all being measured consistently.
-4. Fix `goes-retention.service` (restore read/write access to `/var/satellite/state`, then guard its directory walk against deletions) and run it in dry-run followed by a live pass to migrate the February GOES-16 Level-2 grids plus EMWIN backlog into `/ARCHIVE`; capture logs plus the next TSV to prove the archive pipeline is active.
+4. Extend the retention rules so L2 and EMWIN trees flow into `/ARCHIVE/WARM` (dry-run first, then live) and capture logs plus the next TSV to prove those directories finally move.